Bulbasaur854/asteroids/README.md

 # Asteroids

-This is a project which is part of the [boot.dev](https://www.boot.dev/) program, included in the "Build Asteroids" guided project course
+This is a project which is part of the [boot.dev](https://www.boot.dev/) program, included in the "Build Asteroids" guided project course.

+As part of the course a base project was built with guidence, while all items in the list below are additions / improvements made (being worked on) solely by me.

 ## Installation

-Just download the latest release, extract to any folder and run the `exe` file
+Just download the latest release, extract to any folder and run the `exe` file.

 ## To-Do